icdominguez/jetpackcomposeproofofconcept/README.md

 I also added a package called di whith the module with all the provides need using Hilt.

 Third party libraries used:
-  - Retrotif: for getting the info from the api. https://square.github.io/retrofit/
+  - Retrofit: for getting the info from the api. https://square.github.io/retrofit/
   - Gson: for transforming the data retrieved from server into objects. https://github.com/google/gson
   - Timber: For writting logs. https://github.com/JakeWharton/timber
   - Coil compose: To load url into an image. https://coil-kt.github.io/coil/compose/